Fiusen/filterTable/README.md

 # filterTable

-a lua/roblox function made to ***filter and deep search values inside a table*** with better acurracy and speed, including a way to "next scan" from older results
+A Lua/Roblox function made to ***filter and deep search values inside a table*** with blazing fast speed and lots of options, including a way to "next scan" from older results, making filtering dynamic values way easier.

 **documentation:**
 ```rs